-Lake Pusiano is well worth a stop because, as well as beautiful walks, it is possible to hire boats, go fishing on the small artificial lakes of Eupilio or go on mini-cruises on solar powered ferries. (for information: www.navigazionepusiano.com)
+Lake Pusiano is well worth a stop because, as well as beautiful walks, it is possible to hire pedalos, go fishing on the small artificial lakes of Eupilio or go on mini-cruises on electrically-powered ferries (for information: www.prolocobosisio.it).

 We continue straight for about 4 km until we cross, in the territory of Erba, Via Milano just beyond the bridge.
 Here we turn right to reach the centre, again flanking the river.
-At the roundabout we turn left, go over the level crossing and turn onto the central road, Corso XXV Aprile, where we can park the car to walk along this shopping street or reach the staircase of the Monument to the Fallen (by Giuseppe Terragni, 1926-1929).
-Climb the long stone staircase to admire the panoramic views of the plain Pian d'Erba and the beautiful bell-tower of the Church of Saint Eufemia, the symbol of the city.
+At the roundabout we turn left, go over the level crossing and turn onto the central road, Corso XXV Aprile.
+After parking the car, we walk the entire length of the road until the staircase of the Monument to the Fallen (by Giuseppe Terragni, 1926-1929).
+Climb the long stone staircase to admire the panoramic views of Pian d'Erba and the beautiful bell-tower of the Church of Saint Eufemia, the symbol of the city.
 Behind the shrine there is the open air Licinium theatre.
-At the foot of the staircase is the entrance to the public park of Villa Majnoni through which it is possible to reach the charming village of Villincino, the ancient settlement crossed by a narrow and winding quarter introduced by a 11th century gate-tower topped by an elegant mullioned arch.
+At the foot of the staircase is the entrance to the public park of Villa Majnoni through which it is possible to reach the charming village of Villincino, the ancient settlement crossed by a narrow and winding quarter introduced by a door topped by an elegant mullioned arch.